supercid/techdocs-wiki-tmp/Adding-support-for-multi-currency.md

 The `valid_until` entry defines the expiration date.
 When the expiration date is reached, the exchange rates won't be applied anymore and prices will be hidden for all the secondary currencies to prevent displaying outdated prices.

-### How can I get an API token?

-You can request an API token (API_RATES) by getting in touch with our support personnel.
-Once the token has been granted, you will be able to find it listed in the [authentication tokens section in the admin.](https://help.nosto.com/settings-and-troubleshooting-faq/settings-authentication-tokens)

 When Nosto recommendations are loaded, exchange rates are dynamically applied to the price variable in use in the recommendation templates.

 Here is an example of the request above as a cURL: